ABOUT

 Our Story

-For a farmer to farm, they need seeds, and to get seeds, they need money.
-This was the harsh reality for thousands of farmers in the post-conflict area of northern Uganda.
-In 2007, Alison Hall MBE learned about the plight of these farmers at a conference in Norway.
+In 2007, Alison Hall learned about this, and the plight of these farmers, at a conference in Norway.
 Moved by their struggles, she decided to take action.

 Reluctant to give handouts, she devised a way for farmers to borrow seeds and repay the financial value when they could - a bit like micro-finance with seeds.
 Farmers receive enough seed for one acre of land (typically about 10kgs of maize) and grow them with other farmers in their group.

 As the number of farmers we supported grew to more than 3,000, we began to lose our personal connection with them.
 In 2014, after meeting with village elders and leaders, we shifted to a more holistic community development approach.
-We now work closely with seven remote farming communities near Gulu and Kitgum in northern Uganda.
+We now work closely with seven remote farming communities near Gulu and Kitgum in northern Uganda, who we listen to and learn from in everything we do.

-The impacts of COVID-19, climate change, global conflicts, and the recent shutdown of USAID have posed significant challenges.
-However, our commitment to supporting vulnerable families remains unwavering.
+The impacts of COVID-19, climate change, global conflicts and the recent shutdown of USAID have posed significant challenges.
 During the annual hungry season, we prioritise food security and health by providing emergency food and medical payments.

 Today, Seeds for Development continues to grow, driven by the needs of the communities we serve.
 We invite you to join us in our mission to build stronger, more resilient communities in northern Uganda.